selfdriven-foundation/selfdriven-institute/docs/index.md

 title: Home
 ---

-## Exploring Governance & Policy for an New Emerging Society
+## Exploring Governance & Policy for a New Emerging Society

 **The selfdriven Institute is a gathering place for those reimagining how society governs itself — not through control, but through care, curiosity, and shared purpose.**